stripe-interview/csharp-interview-prep/README.md

 # About This Project:

-## I prefer .Net Framework 6/nUnit/Bespoke Powershell Scripts, do I need to use this?
+## I prefer nUnit/Bespoke Powershell Scripts, do I need to use this?

 If you prefer different configuration files, that's awesome.
 Some interview questions may ask to implement something from nothing,